 To communicate the U.S. Department of Energy (DOE) Oak Ridge Reservation’s economic impact and important role in Tennessee’s economy.

-Using these materials, the Piper team executed a media strategy to tell the story of DOE’s economic impact.
+Using these materials, the Piper staff created and executed a media strategy to share updated information regarding DOE’s economic impact to the Volunteer State.

-- DOE’s economic impact on the state of Tennessee equals to $5.6 billion.
+- DOE’s total economic impact on the state of Tennessee is $7.2 billion.

-- Over $32 million in state and local taxes were generated by DOE-related spending.
+- Approximately $108 million in state and local taxes were generated by DOE-related spending.